The Boreas Leadership Certificate

 Our certificate program offers students the opportunity to delve deeper into the challenging world of leadership and change making.
 By pursuing the Boreas Leadership Certificate, students build on the skills and networks developed in Boreas programming and practice leadership through a leadership project.

 Students completing the requirements receive a printed certificate, are recognized on the Boreas website, and may reference the accomplishment on their resume or CV.
 Like other Boreas programming, the certificate is offered at no cost.

 To earn a Boreas Leadership Certificate, students must complete the following requirements:

-To fulfill the workshop requirement, students must attend and participate in workshops in each of the four main Boreas topic areas:
+To fulfill the workshop requirement, students must attend and participate in workshops in each of the six main Boreas topic areas:

 - Communications and Media (attend three, or attend our Speaking Science conference)